Estimate Time3 min

 ETFs can be particularly helpful in avoiding the wash-sale rule when selling a stock at a loss.
 Unlike the ETFs that focus on broad-market indexes, like the S&P 500, some ETFs focus on a particular industry, sector, or other narrow group of stocks.
 These ETFs can provide a handy way to regain exposure to the industry or sector of a stock you sold, but they generally hold enough securities that they pass the test of being not substantially identical to any individual stock.

-Swapping an ETF for another ETF, or a mutual fund for a mutual fund, or even an ETF for a mutual fund, can be a bit more tricky due to the substantially identical security rule.
+Swapping an ETF for another ETF, or a mutual fund for another mutual fund, or even an ETF for a mutual fund, can be a bit more tricky due to the "substantially identical" security rule.
 There are no clear guidelines on what constitutes a substantially identical security.
 The IRS determines if your transactions violate the wash-sale rule.
 If that does happen, you may end up paying more taxes for the year than you anticipated.
 So when in doubt, consult with a tax professional.

 If the IRS determines that your transaction was a wash sale, what happens?